fbpx

 When testing, please make sure not to leave the cluster locked…

-Now all is set and CPM will take it from here.
+Now all is set and N2WS will take it from here.
 It started using the scripts and performing backup as scheduled:

 Clicking on “Open” in the Log column in the backup monitor screen displays the backup process step by step: